-This is one of the reasons that in some Member States the process of vehicle authorisation appears to be rather difficult and expensive, that manufacturers continue to find themselves producing and getting authorised different designs for different customers rather than placing an authorised type on the market for their customers to purchase and that problems with interoperability of ERTMS have arisen.
+This is one of the reasons that in some Member States the process of vehicle authorisation appears to be rather difficult and expensive; manufacturers continue to find themselves producing and being authorised for different designs for different customers rather than placing an authorised type on the market for their customers to purchase, which is causing problems with interoperability in terms of the ERTMS.

 The Agency has worked hard to help the Member States move to a more satisfactory situation and 2014 saw the start of the implementation of the scope extended TSIs, removing the need to apply national rules in the authorisation process for new vehicles for everything except legacy interfaces and TSI open points.
-The Agency succeeded in closing some of the remaining open points and dealing with issues arising from the use in the "real world" of the TSIs.
+The Agency succeeded in closing some of the remaining open points and dealing with issues arising from the use in the 'real world' of the TSIs.